CONTACT|HELP

 • In the last resort, we may ask you to undergo a (distant) test in English.

-How to certify a document?
+How to certify/translate a document?

 The original documents required should be legally recognized as follows: